shervindokhtshamsi/p53_binding_sites/README.md

 # p53_binding_sites
 Project Name: p53 Binding Site Predictor - Educational Project

+Overview
+This project focuses on predicting DNA sequence binding sites using a Logistic Regression model, with a specific emphasis on the TP53 gene (p53).
+The model achieves an impressive accuracy of 93% in distinguishing binding sites from non-binding sites.
+Features
+* DNA sequences are extracted from FASTA files and labeled as positive or negative samples.
+* The sequences are transformed into feature vectors using the CountVectorizer, using 4-mers as features.
+* A Logistic Regression model is built and trained on the feature vectors.
+* Flask is used to create a web application for predicting binding sites based on user input sequences.

-Description and Disclaimer:
+Disclaimer:
-The p53 Binding Site Predictor - Educational Project is a result of an educational endeavor for a data analysis and machine learning class.
-This project focuses on predicting p53 binding sites in DNA sequences using machine learning techniques.
 It is essential to emphasize that this project is purely for educational purposes and should not be utilized or deployed in real-world scenarios.

 Data Sources: